 You can configure whether the IP phone updates configurations in the <MAC>-local.cfg file during auto provisioning.
-This process is controlled by the value of the parameter "static.auto_provision.custom.protect".
-If the IP phone is configured to keep user's personalized settings (by setting the value of the parameter "static.auto_provision.custom.protect" to 1), it will update configurations in the <MAC>-local.cfg file.
-If the value of the parameter "overwrite_mode" is set to 1 in the boot file, the value of the parameter "static.auto_provision.custom.protect" will be forced to set to 1.
+This process is controlled by the value of the parameter "static.auto\provision.custom.protect".
+If the IP phone is configured to keep the user's personalized settings (by setting the value of the parameter

+"static.auto\provision.custom.protect" to 1), it will update configurations in the <MAC>-local.cfg file.
+If the value of the parameter "overwrite\mode" is set to 1 in the boot file, the phone updates configurations in the <MAC>-local.cfg file downloaded from the server; if the value of the parameter "overwrite\mode" is set to 0, the phone updates configurations in the <MAC>-local.cfg file stored on the phone.